cjaurechi/mst-playwright/README.md

 ## Skill Test

-First of all, install all dependencies by running the following command:
+Install all dependencies by running the following command:

 ```
 nmp i